Dec 23 2007

 What to do if you found out that even your doctor appeared to be a bit “scientifically-challenged” or “common sensically-challenged”?

-Since it’s Christmas time, you can probably send him a card with a picture of Santa Claus.
+Since it’s nearly Christmas time, you can probably send him a card with a picture of Santa Claus.
 You can then put a talk box near Santa’s head with the words “Ho-ho-ho!
 Doc, sorry to burst your bubble, but people don’t use just 10 percent of their brains.
 They use 100 percent of their brains!
 Well, except you perhaps.
 Ho-ho-ho!”

 Yes, that’s one of the seven medical myths even doctors believe as published in the British Medical Journal this week and as compiled by Robert Roy Britt, the managing editor of the LiveScience Web site.